ibarsi/igorbarsi/src/pages/blog/just-in-time-learning/index.md

 ---
-path: "/blog/just-in-time-learning"
+path: '/blog/just-in-time-learning'
-date: "07-06-2018"
+date: '07-06-2018'
-title: "Just-in-Time Knowledge: Learn What You Need, When You Need It"
+title: 'Just-in-Time Knowledge: Learn What You Need, When You Need It'
 ---

-Like most knowledge workers, I’m someone who prides myself in my ability to learn and adapt to change.

 As makers, we’re always looking for creative new ways to keep our minds sharp and skills relevant.
 We live in an age where a vast sea of information is available at our fingertips. **In this knowledge economy, information is king**.
 When you take a step back to consider the possibilities this creates for personal and societal growth, it’s really quite inspiring.